The Top Healthy Lifestyle Tips - PrescriptionPoint

 3. Difficulty swallowing

-When you have GERD, you feel like the food is getting stuck in your throat, and this condition is called dysphagia.
+It is another GERD symptom if you experience a feeling of food getting stuck in your throat.
+It’s important to recognize the symptoms and address them.
+Make sure you’re getting proper diagnosis and appropriate management of GERD.
+When you have GERD, you feel like the food is getting stuck in your throat.
+This condition is dysphagia.
 Remember that this condition can make it difficult to swallow.
 It can also make you feel like you do not want to eat.
+The condition flares up when eating some specific food.
+For example, spicy foods, chocolate, acidic foods, soft cheeses, and caffeine.

 4. You feel like a heart attack is on its way